acidburn0zzz/nolith-release-tools/doc/security.md

-Also see [the GitLab Handbook on the Critical Release Process](https://about.gitlab.com/handbook/engineering/critical-release-process/) for the overall timeline of handling a security release.
+Also see [the GitLab Handbook on the Critical Release Process](https://about.gitlab.com/handbook/engineering/critical-release-process/) for the timeline of handling a critical security release.
+Only a subset of the security releases are critical.

 # Security Releases